Last Updated on March 11, 2021 by Julia Wilson

 Cats are generally quite fussy eaters but from time to time they can consume something that disagrees with them resulting in vomiting it straight back up.

-Intolerances are different to allergies.
+Intolerances are different from allergies.
 An extremely common dietary intolerance in cats is from cow’s milk as cats lack the required enzyme to digest the lactase in the milk.
 Vomiting and diarrhea are common symptoms of food intolerances in cats.
 Obviously, avoiding the food or drink which causes intolerances is the best way to go.
 Some cats can drink cow’s milk without any problems but many can’t.

 Sudden changes in diet